-This plan encourages joint consideration of land use and transportation decisions to promote coordination whenever possible.
+This plan seeks to encourage joint consideration of land use decisions and transportation decisions to ensure that each can be coordinated as best as possible.
 Tools such as complete streets, compact development, exactions and impact fees, and comprehensive planning all address issues related to fostering a comprehensive transportation network either directly or through land use decisions.
 The complete streets tool in this plan encourages a complete transportation network that is pedestrian, bike, and transit friendly.